If You Own an Asustor NAS, Shut It Down Now

 Asustor NAS owners on Reddit and the official Asustor forums have reported that they've fallen victim to a DeadBolt ransomware attack.
 DeadBolt has been in the wild for some time now, infecting unprotected NAS systems connected to the Internet.
 The same ransomware previously wreaked havoc on QNAP devices, and it would appear that Asustor was the next target.

 DeadBolt's modus operandi hasn't changed much.
 The attacker remotely slips into the victim's NAS, encrypts the latter's information, and consequently asks for a ransom in bitcoins.
 Each victim receives a unique Bitcoin address to send the funds.
-Once the payment goes through, the criminal sends the victim the description key to decrypt the files on the infected NAS system.
-The perpetrators are asking for 0.03 bitcoin, which by today's exchange rate is around $37,515.
+Once the payment goes through, the criminal sends the victim the decryption key to decrypt the files on the infected NAS system.
+The perpetrators are asking for 0.03 bitcoin, which by today's exchange rate is around $1,154.
+It's the same sum that the hijackers had demanded from their QNAP victims.
+Surprisingly, the gang didn't make Asustor any offers.
+With QNAP, the group had offered to share the vulnerability details with the company for five bitcoins ($184,000) or sell it the universal decryption master key for 50 bitcoins ($1.85 million).

 It's unknown if all Asustor NAS devices are susceptible to the DeadBolt attack as there is user feedback that some models, such as the AS6602T, AS-6210T-4K, AS5304T, AS6102T, or AS5304T, are free of infection.
 Meanwhile, some affected models include the AS5304T, AS6404T, AS5104T, and AS7004T.